PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

 - Number of Subjects Run: 231

-- Finished Successfully: 213
+- Finished Successfully: 215

-- Failed due to no T1: 0

-- Failed due to no/ unusuable ASL: 15
+- Failed due to no/ unusuable ASL: 14

-- Failed due to: 1
+- Failed due to Obliquity: 1

 - Link to outputs on CUBIC: /cbica/projects/GRMPY/project/curation/testing/aslprep_outputs